 I would like to address a few things before we get into the core of what students need when it comes to this concept.
 I understand the way we teach letters, sounds, and the alphabet may vary by state, district, school, and program.
 However, one thing will remain the same.
 Sounds are sounds.
 Letters are letters.
 The alphabet is the alphabet.
-These are all different things that all connected to each other.
+These are all different things that are all connected to each other.
 Just because a child knows his/her alphabet, does not mean he/she knows the letters and sounds.
 Just because a child knows a letter, doesn’t necessarily mean he/she knows it’s sound, and vice versa.
 It is important to know the difference, because students will eventually need each separate skill for different things.
 However you decide (or are required) to teach letters and sounds, here are some strategies for teaching them.

 1. Use repetition when assigning independent and partner practice.

 At some point during your day, your students should have a chance to practice their letters and sounds in a way that is routine and repetitive.
 This serves as a great instructional routine that does not take up much time.
 The reason why you want to give students the repetitive practice, is because they know what to expect, they have a short time to practice what they’ve learned, and most students can complete the activity without much direction.
 During this time, you can help your students who need the most intervention.
 I created these Alphabet Printables so students have a variety of activities to practice when doing independent and partner practice.

 2. Have multiple references and tools available in the classroom.